paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

         if (!PyArg_ParseTupleAndKeywords(args, kwds, "OO", kwlist, &field_one, &field_two)) {
             return NULL;
         }
+        /* The two fields are PyObjects.
+If your design is that those arguments should be
+         * specific types then take the opportunity here to test that they are the
+         * expected types.
+         */

         /* Initialise the static static_NTUnRegisteredType.
          * Note: PyStructSequence_NewType returns a new reference.
          */